alex96dev/alex96dev/README.md

 ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎

 As an experienced 1st- and 2nd-Level IT-Supporter I want to learn more about Software.
-I love to do stuff on both ends.
+I enjoy to doing stuff on both ends.
 Hardware and Software!

 ## 🔧 Technologies & Tools
 <p>